Care Guides > Who Works in a Care Home?

 Registered nurses

-Nurses are most commonly found within a nursing care home.
+Nurses are most commonly found within a nursing home.
 A nurse in a care home will deliver specialist medical care to residents with greater care needs.

 It is a nurse’s responsibility to monitor and review the health and care of residents and adjust plans to account for any new treatment or changing medical requirements.